ABOUT NATURE PHOTOGRAPHER PETER JAMES

 The beauty of Northwest nature is medicine to the soul.

 Because I currently only photograph Washington State, I'm constantly discovering new places and creating fresh images that have never been seen before.
-Around the world, there are photo hot-spots with rows of photographers all taking the same picture, while I'm out there finding photos that are just as beautiful, that speak to the heart, and inspire the soul, and are 100% unique.
+Around the world, there are photo hot-spots with rows of photographers all taking the same picture, while I'm out there finding photos that are just as beautiful, that speak to the heart, and inspire the soul, and are 100% unique, right here in Washington State.
 With Mother Nature herself as my guide and inspiration, I follow my heart and hope to touch yours.

 - Peter James, Washington State Nature Photographer